 Motivation

 Version Control Systems (VCS) date back to the 70s, when SCCS emerged (ROCHKIND, 1975).
 Their primary purpose is to keep software development under control (ESTUBLIER, 2000).
 Along these almost 40 years, VCSs evolved from a centralized repository with local access, as in SCCS and RCS (TICHY, 1985), to a client-server approach, as in CVS (CEDERQVIST, 2005) and Subversion (COLLINS-SUSSMAN et al., 2011).
 More recently, distributed VCSs (DVCS) arose, allowing clones of the entire repository in different locations, as in Git (CHACON, 2009) and Mercurial (O’SULLIVAN, 2009b).
 According to a survey conducted among the Eclipse community (ECLIPSE FOUNDATION, 2013), Git and Github combined usage increased from 6.8% to 36.3% between 2010 and 2013 (a growth greater than 600%).
 During this same period, Subversion and CVS combined usage decreased from 71% in 2010 to 42.3% in 2013.
-This clearly shows momentum and a strong tendency in the adoption of DVCSs amongst the open source community.
+This clearly shows momentum and a strong tendency in the adoption of DVCSs among the open source community.

 Besides these changes from local to client-server and then to distributed architecture, the concurrency control policy adopted by VCSs also changed from lock-based (pessimistic) to branch-based (optimistic).
-According with Walrad and Strom (WALRAD; STROM, 2002), creating branches in VCSs is essential to software development because it enables concurrent development, allowing the maintenance of different versions of a system, the customization to different platforms and to different customers, among other features that are expected by current software development teams.
-DVCSs include better support to work with branches (O’SULLIVAN, 2009a), turning the branch creation into a recurring pattern, no matter if this creation is explicitly done by executing a “branch” command or implicitly, when a repository is cloned.
-All these branches, whether explicit or not, eventually will be reintegrated to their origin by means of merge operations, reflecting to the main development line the changes made.
+According with Walrad and Strom (WALRAD; STROM, 2002), creating branches in VCSs is essential to software development because it enables concurrent development, allowing the maintenance of different versions of a system in parallel, the customization to different platforms and to different customers, among other features that are expected by current software development teams.
+DVCS include better support to work with branches (O’SULLIVAN, 2009a), turning the branch creation into a recurring pattern, no matter if this creation is explicitly done by executing a “branch” command or implicitly, when a repository is cloned.
+All these branches, whether explicit or not, will eventually be reintegrated by means of merge operations, reflecting to the main development line the changes made.

 However, distributed software development, especially from the geographical perspective (GUMM, 2006), brings a set of risk factors, and Configuration Management is affected by them (BATTIN et al., 2001).
 The increasing growth of development teams, and their distribution along distant locations – even different continents – together with the proliferation of branches, introduce additional complexity for perceiving actions performed in parallel by different developers.
 According to Perry et al. (PERRY et al., 1998), concurrent development increases the number of defects in software.
 Besides, Silva et al. (DA SILVA et al., 2006) say that branches are frequently used for promoting isolation amongst developers.
 This postpones the perception of conflicts that result from changes made by co-workers.
 These conflicts are noticed only after a pull or a push in the context of DVCS.
 Moreover, Brun et al. (BRUN et al., 2011) show that, even using modern DVCSs, conflicts during merges are frequent, persistent, and appear not only as overlapping textual edits (i.e., physical conflicts) but also as subsequent build (i.e., syntactic conflicts) and test failures (i.e., semantic conflicts).

-By enabling repository clones, DVCSs expand the branching possibilities discussed by Appleton et al. (APPLETON et al., 1998), allowing several repositories to coexist with fragments of the project history.
-This may lead to complex topologies where changes can be sent to or received by/from any repository.
+By enabling repository clones, DVCS expand the branching possibilities discussed by Appleton et al. (APPLETON et al., 1998), allowing several repositories to coexist with fragments of the project history.
+This may lead to complex topologies where changes can be sent to or received from any repository.
 This scenario generates traffic similar to that of peer-to-peer applications.
 In practice, projects impose some restrictions over this topology freedom.
 However, it can be still much more complex than the traditional client-server topology found in Centralized Version Control Systems (CVCS).